tryffel/jellycli/readme.md

 * [x] Linux 32 bit (armv7 / raspi 2)
 * [ ] MacOS

-Jellycli (headless & Gui) should work on Windows.
-However, there are some limitations, namely poor colors and some keybindings might not work as expected.
+Jellycli (headless & Gui) has been tested and works with Windows.
+However, there are some limitations, namely poor colors, missing characters and some keybindings might not work as expected.
 Windows Console works better than Cmd.

 On raspi 2 you need to increase audio buffer duration in config file to somewhere around 400.